Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | December 4, 2021

 - Baylor's games have gone over 46.5 points in nine of 12 chances this season.

-- Saturday's total is 18.7 points lower than the two team's combined 65.2 points per game average.
+- The two teams combine to average 65.2 points per game, 18.7 more than the total in this contest.

-- This contest's over/under is 10.7 points greater than the 35.8 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 35.8 points per game, 10.7 fewer than this contest's over/under.

-- The Cowboys and their opponents have scored an average of 52.1 points per game in 2021, 5.6 more than Saturday's total.
+- Cowboys games this season feature an average total of 52.4 points, a number 5.9 points higher than Saturday's over/under.

-- In 2021, games involving the Bears have averaged a total of 52.4 points, 5.9 more than the set over/under in this contest.
+- The 46.5-point over/under for this game is 5.9 points below the 52.4 points per game average total in Bears games this season.

 Oklahoma State Stats and Trends